The Role of the Board Chair

 What should the chief elected officer be called?
 The least confusing title is chair or chairperson.
 Many organizations call their chief executive officer “president”; to avoid confusion, it makes sense to reserve that title for a staff position and use chair or chairperson for a board position.

 Leader of the board

 To function effectively, groups need a leader.
 A board leader is approachable and available.
-He or she is objective and listens actively.
-He or she needs to be a strategist, knowledgeable about the organization and board practices, a coach, and a conciliator.
-Finally, he or she must be respected in the community.
+They are objective and listens actively.
+They can put on many hats as a strategist, knowledgeable about the organization and board practices, a coach, and a conciliator.
+Finally, they must be respected in the community.
 The chair most commonly performs the following functions:

 - Serves as the contact point for every board member on board issues.

 - Sets goals and objectives for the board and ensures that they are met.